commerce-docs/devdocs-theme/_videos/fundamentals/add-a-new-table-to-database.md

 The connection is an instance of `Magento\Framework\DB\Adapter\Pdo\Mysql` class.

-Magento uses DDL (Data Definition Language) to manipulate the database.
+Adobe Commerce uses DDL (Data Definition Language) to manipulate the database.
-You can find various examples of DDL in the Magento 2 core code.
+You can find various examples of DDL in the Adobe Commerce core code.

 ## Step 3: Create an InstallData script